RBC Visa Infinite Avion Review

 - $0.03 p/liter discount on gas at Petro-Canada when you link your card + 1.2x Petro Points and 1.2x RBC points

 - Comprehensive travel insurance, including medical

-Though the RBC Avion’s annual fee is on the higher end, its welcome bonus is at least impressive: it’s enough for a flight within your province/territory, an adjacent province/territory, or US state.
-Another impressive card feature is the variety of insurance coverage that comes with, which may in part account for why the annual fee is somewhat steep.
-Cardholders are protected with emergency medical insurance, travel accident insurance, auto rental collision and damage insurance, flight delay, trip cancellation and interruption insurance along with insurance against the damage or theft of items from one’s hotel.
-Also valuable is protection for items purchased with the card, including 90 days of insurance and extended warranties.
+The variety of insurance coverage that comes with the card is particularly impressive, and may in part account for why the annual fee is somewhat steep.
+Cardholders are protected with emergency medical insurance, travel accident insurance, auto rental collision and damage insurance, flight delay, trip cancellation and interruption insurance, along with insurance against the damage or theft of items from one’s hotel.
+Another value-added feature is protection for items purchased with the card, including 90 days of insurance and extended warranties.

 Note that cardholders under 65 years of age are medically covered for the first 15 days of an out of province/Canada trip, and those over age 65 are covered for 3 days.
 This may seem limited, but most travel cards don’t offer medical insurance for those over age 65 at all.

 Travel purchases eligible for the (semi) accelerated earn rate of 1.25/$1 are defined as “…airlines, accommodations, tour operators, cruise lines, travel agencies and car rental companies.”
-2x or 3x earn rates are only available at select stores like Uber, Saks Fifth Avenue, and Thrifty.
+2x or 3x earn rates are only available at select vendors like Uber, Saks Fifth Avenue, and Thrifty.
 These limited opportunities for accelerated earning are relatively unimpressive compared to cards like the TD First Class Visa Infinite or Scotia Gold Amex.
-Point value is about $0.01 per point, which is standard for premium travel cards.
+We estimate the average point value to be about $0.0114 per point, which is about standard for premium travel cards.